clustergarage/janus/jekyll/_docs/overview.md

 The other set of types the controller listens for is the **JanusGuard** `CustomResourceDefinition` described above.
-This is the definition that you will create to define what selector, paths, events, and optional flags to create the notion of a filesystem gatekeeper.
+This is the definition that you will create to define what selector, paths, events, and optional flags to create the notion of file access auditing.

 ### Daemon